vilavivida/CourseProject/README.md

 ### Present Movie Information

-After users indicate their moods, the program is going to look up the corresponding link to the movie page and present movie informaiton as `Treevie`, which is a module included by the tkinter library displaying a hierarchical collection of items.<br/>
+After users indicate their moods, the program is going to look up the corresponding link to the movie page and present movie informaiton as `Treeview`, which is a module included by the tkinter library displaying a hierarchical collection of items.<br/>
 Here is an example output of the program: <br/>

 <a href='https://postimg.cc/14PRxmrS' target='_blank'><img src='https://i.postimg.cc/6648vT78/Screen-Shot-2020-12-10-at-1-31-48-AM.png' border='0' width="590" height="450" alt='Screen-Shot-2020-12-10-at-1-31-48-AM'/></a>